 Sompo ExcelDrive Car Insurance Highlights

 For luxury car drivers or single male drivers who care more about saving money than maximising benefits, Sompo's ExcelDrive can be a good choice to consider.
 Its three plans, the Focus, Gold and Prestige, consistently rank as some of the top most affordable policies for the driver profiles we tested.
 Additionally, Sompo offers a number of ways to decrease your premium even further.
 This includes a 5% offense free discount, free NCD protection if your NCD is 30% and above for Gold and Prestige plans (other insurers usually charge extra), loyalty discounts and multiple car discounts.

 ExcelDrive's overall coverage is not the most comprehensive, nor is it designed to cater to niche drivers.
-However, its emergency response service (MARS), waiver of standard excess, repair warranty and personal accident coverage can be appealing to drivers who want a plan designed to offer convenience for accident or damage related events.
+However, its emergency response service (MARS), waiver of standard excess, repair warranty and personal accident coverage can appeal to drivers who want a plan designed to offer convenience for accident or damage related events.
 Additionally, Sompo covers a variety of events including damage or loss due to flood, natural disasters, typhoons and civil disobedience (riots/strikes).
-Towing costs are also reimbursed up to S$300 if you file for an "own damage" claim after an accident.
-There are options to purchase additional car accessory and personal accident coverage and an excess buy-up option where you can adjust your premium by changing your standard excess.
+Towing costs are also reimbursed up to S$300 if you file an "own damage" claim after an accident.
+Lastly, there are options to purchase additional car accessory and personal accident coverage and an excess buy-up option where you can adjust your premium by changing your standard excess.